 Built over an old CN railway line, this 9.5-kilometre recreational trail, part of the Trans Canada Trail, will take you up the escarpment along a paved path in the woods.
-At the top, head over to Albion Falls (currently not open during COVID-19 pandemic) one of the city’s many waterfalls.
+At the top, head over to Albion Falls, one of the city’s many waterfalls.
 Here, you can continue on to explore some of the Red Hill Valley.
 If you start your route at the bottom in Corktown Park, the way back to the car is all downhill!

 Christie Lake Conservation Area

 There are just over 10 kilometres of fast and flowy singletrack trails at Christie Lake, some planned by IMBA (the International Mountain Biking Association), and maintained by the Hamilton Burlington Mountain Biking Association (hbmba.ca), with more in the works.

 Did you think we said hamburgers?
 While you might pedal past a burger joint at some point, the Hambur Loop refers to a 50-kilometre route connecting existing trails throughout Hamilton and Burlington.
 This is a great day trip (or multi-day if you want to do it in chunks) itinerary that will take you along both paved and unpaved trails (and along some shared roadways), along the water and through some of the region’s forested areas, with scenic lookouts along the way.

 Visiting without wheels?
 Here’s where to rent a bike in Hamilton: